gianpiero87/More-Beautiful-Stuff/README.md

 ![3D1](3D1.png)
 ![3D2](3D2.png)

 The images above show the infrared map of the Platani River Valley, including the location the sites mentioned in the archaeological literature we used.
-Bright red areas refer to high presence of vegetation (forests, agricultural fields, sparse Mediterranean vegetation), whereas lighter red and grey areas refer to the presence of very poor vegetation coverage, or none at all (mostly dry areas).
+Bright red areas refer to the presence of very healthy plants (forests, agricultural fields, sparse Mediterranean vegetation), whereas lighter red and grey areas refer to the presence of very poor vegetation coverage, or none at all (mostly dry areas).
+Detecting the overall vegetation health is a key to understand the quality of soils, which means highly fertile soils produce very healthy plants (and a brighter red on the map!), whereas less fertile soils affect the vegetation negatively (lighter red or grey on the map).
 The creation of such 3D models are very useful in terms of landscape analysis.

 ![3D3](3D3.png)